jwilger/kookaburra/README.markdown

 #### Test Data ####

-`Kookaburra::TestData` is the component via which the `GivenDriver` and the `UIDriver` share information.
-For instance, if you create a user account via the `GivenDriver`, you would store the login credentials for that account in the `TestData` instance, so the `UIDriver` knows what to use when you tell it to `#sign_in`.
+`Kookaburra::MentalModel` is the component via which the `GivenDriver` and the `UIDriver` share information.
+For instance, if you create a user account via the `GivenDriver`, you would store the login credentials for that account in the `MentalModel` instance, so the `UIDriver` knows what to use when you tell it to `#sign_in`.
 This is what allows the Cucumber step definitions to remain free from explicitly shared state.

-Kookaburra automatically configures your `GivenDriver` and your `UIDriver` to share a `TestData` instance, which is available to both of them via their `#test_data` method.
+Kookaburra automatically configures your `GivenDriver` and your `UIDriver` to share a `MentalModel` instance, which is available to both of them via their `#test_data` method.

-The `TestData` instance will return a `TestData::Collection` for any method called on the object.
-The `TestData::Collection` object behaves like a `Hash` for the most part, however it will raise a `Kookaburra::UnknownKeyError` if you try to access a key that has not yet been assigned a value.
+The `MentalModel` instance will return a `TestData::Collection` for any method called on the object.
+The `MentalModel::Collection` object behaves like a `Hash` for the most part, however it will raise a `Kookaburra::UnknownKeyError` if you try to access a key that has not yet been assigned a value.

-Here's a quick example of TestData behavor:
+Here's a quick example of MentalModel behavor:

-    test_data = TestData.new
+    test_data = MentalModel.new

     test_data.widgets[:widget_a] = {'name' => 'Widget A'}